MIND: Mentoring, Inspiring and Nurturing Differences

 BECOME A MIND MENTOR!

 We are seeking students in grades 8-12 who would like to be role models for younger students with learning differences.
 MIND Mentors will share their school experiences and help run MIND programs throughout the year.
+There will also be opportunities to volunteer at PC READS Events throughout the year, including Live PC GIVE PC.
 Volunteer hours for school can be earned.

 Students in grades 8-12 with learning difference